 • Symmetric scheduling mechanisms.
 The standard, default behavior of the operating system is to impose as little binding between system executable entities and specific CPUs in the active set as possible.
 That is, in general, each CPU is equally able to execute any Kernel thread.
-The multi-processor scheduling algorithm is an extension of the single-CPU behavior, providing consistent preemption and real-time behavior in all cases.
+The multiprocessor scheduling algorithm is an extension of the single-CPU behavior, providing consistent preemption and real-time behavior in all cases.

 However, there are circumstances when an executable Kernel thread needs system resources and services possessed only by certain CPUs in the configuration.
 In those non-symmetric cases, OpenVMS provides a series of privileged, system-level CPU scheduling routines that supersedes the standard scheduling mechanisms and binds a Kernel thread to one or more specific CPUs.
 System components that are tied to the primary CPU, such as system timekeeping and console processing, use these mechanisms to guarantee that their functions are performed in the correct context.
 Also, because the Alpha hardware architecture shows significant performance benefits for Kernel threads run on CPUs where the hardware context has been preserved from earlier execution, the CPU scheduling mechanisms have been introduced as a series of system services and user commands.
 Through the use of explicit CPU affinity and user capabilities, an application can be placed throughout the active set to take advantage of the hardware context.
-Section 4.4 describes these features in greater detail.
+Section 4.4, "Using Affinity and Capabilities in CPU Scheduling (Alpha and 164 Only)" describes these features in greater detail.